5 Heavy Equipment Maintenance Tips

 Keep each day's checklist with the maintenance logs, and at the end of the day, take a few moments to review them.
 Store the notes for each vehicle in that vehicle's document folder.
 Keeping a working history of each machine will give your mechanic an advantage in the repair and upkeep of your fleet.

-BuildWitt Training solutions
+Try BuildWitt Training

 Statistics tell us that 62% of equipment breakdowns are due to lack of maintenance, with a whopping two-thirds of all heavy equipment insurance claims paid on account of lack of care.3

 By training your operators well, you can engage them in the overall care and preventative maintenance of your machines.
 With BuildWitt Training, they will learn how to perform daily checks, fill out a maintenance log, take notes on the condition of the machines they are operating, and prepare their equipment for work.
-As a result, you’ll save millions of dollars and increase the lifespan of your heavy equipment.
+As a result, you'll save tens of thousands of dollars and increase the lifespan of your heavy equipment.

 Besides, we make it fun and relevant to construction.
 Operators can learn from true industry veterans in a real setting, with micro-lessons aimed at communicating snippets of information that can immediately be put into action.